AJay007-gif/Predictive-banking-analytics/README.md

 ###  Key Findings from Visualizations

 **Histograms (Numeric Variable Distributions):**
 All numeric variables exhibit right-skewed distributions, particularly balance and previous.
-This skewness suggests that variable transformation may improve model performance and that outliers at higher balance values could influence predictions — a pattern confirmed in the regression modeling results.
+This skewness suggests that variable transformation may improve model performance and that outliers at higher balance values could influence predictions; a pattern confirmed in the regression modeling results.

 **Correlation Heatmap:**
 The correlation matrix revealed low to moderate correlations among numeric variables, with the strongest relationships observed between: